Chrisson543/todo-app-with-react/README.md

-# Mini todo list app created with react
+# Todo list app created with react
-This mini app is being hosted on the web.
-Click to view the app: [https://todo-app-by-chrisson.netlify.app/](https://todo-app-by-chrisson.netlify.app/)
+Click [https://todo-app-by-chrisson.netlify.app/](https://todo-app-by-chrisson.netlify.app/) to view the app in your browser.